drigoor/.autohotkey/README.md

 My custom shortcuts for Windows using [autohotkey](https://www.autohotkey.com).
 Currently some programs were installed via [scoop](https://scoop.sh).

-This allows to quickly open the required program with the keyboard, e.g. open applications with custom layouts, open specific folders, apply transparency to a window, or even hide the task bar, and hide a titlebar of a window - for that minimalist look.
+This allows to quickly open the required program with the keyboard, e.g. open applications with custom layouts, open specific folders, apply transparency to a window, or even hide the task bar, and hide a titlebar of a window - for that _minimalist look_

+If a given program isn't running, open it as expected.
+If it is running and not the active window, activated it.
+If it running and is the active window, minimize it (and the previous window become active).

 Notes:
 - C means Control key